devpatel1204/twitit/README.md

 - Signup
 - Login
+- Upload Post with charchter limit 140
-- Add Questions
+- Follower
-- Add Answers
+- Following
 - Profile Page
-- Edit Question
+- Edit Post
-- See Question and answer on Home page
+- See Uploaded post at Home page

 ## Usage

 - First Signup and than you will be redirected to login.
-- After login the header will show your username and in dropdown menu there is Myprofile and logout option.
+- After login Home page shows Posts
-- To add question or also to add answer do login.
+- To add Post do login.
-- To check your Questions click on Myprofile.
+- To check your Post, Followers, Followings click on Myprofile.
+- To Follow people click on users